-Another mistake that people make when starting out with trading is not having an action plan that’s clear enough.
+Another mistake people make when starting out with trading is not having an action plan that’s clear enough.
 In other words, they don’t know why they’re entering a specific trade, and more importantly, when they should exit that trade.
 So clear profit goals and stop-losses should be decided before starting the trade.

 Mistake #3- Leaving money on an exchange

-Moving on, NEVER leave money on an exchange that you’re not currently trading with.
+This is the most basic ground-rule for any crypto trader: NEVER leave your money on an exchange that you’re not currently trading with.
 If your money is sitting on the exchange, it means that you don’t have any control over it.
 If the exchange gets hacked, goes offline, or goes out of business, you may end up losing that money.

 Mistake #4 – Giving into fear or greed

 Two basic emotions tend to control the actions of many traders: fear and greed.
-Fear can appear in the form of prematurely closing your trade, because you read a disturbing news article, heard a rumor from a friend, or got scared by a sudden dip in the price (that will soon be corrected).
+Fear can appear in the form of prematurely closing your trade, because you read a disturbing news article, heard a rumor from a friend, or got scared by a sudden dip in the price (that may soon be corrected).

 The other major emotion, greed, is actually also based on fear: the fear of missing out.
 When you hear people telling you about the next big thing, or when market prices rise sharply, you don’t want to miss out on all the action.
 So you may get into a trade too soon, or even delay closing an open trade.